pchunduri6/rag-demystified/blog.md

 </table>
 </details>

-### Vector/Summarization Retrieval
+### Vector/Summary Retrieval

 For each sub-query, we use the chosen retrieval method over the corresponding data source to retrieve the relevant information.
 For example, for the sub-query *"What is the population of Chicago?"*, we use vector retrieval over the Chicago data source.
-Similarly, for the sub-query *"Give me a summary of the positive aspects of Atlanta."*, we use summarization retrieval over the Atlanta data source.
+Similarly, for the sub-query *"Give me a summary of the positive aspects of Atlanta."*, we use summary retrieval over the Atlanta data source.

 For both retrieval methods, we use the same LLM prompt template.
 In fact, we find that the popular **RAG Prompt** from [LangchainHub](https://smith.langchain.com/hub) works great out-of-the-box for this step.